Juvenile Idiopathic Arthritis: Treatment With Heat, Cold, or Water - Topic Overview

 choose the therapy that makes your child feel better.

 Heat therapy.
 Joints that are not swollen may benefit

-from heat in the form of heating pads, hot packs, or warm whirlpools.
+from heat in the form of hot packs or warm whirlpools.

 Cold therapy.
 Ice or cold packs can be applied